 - Rehabilitation nurses: Registered nurses (RN) who specialize in the care of young rehabilitation patients will spend the most time with your child and become a first "point of contact" for you with information about your child.

 - Physical therapists: These therapists work with large muscle groups on skills such as sitting, standing and walking.
 Physical therapists also help patients learn to use wheelchairs, walkers or other special equipment.
 For detailed information on services provided, click here.

 - Occupational therapists: These therapists work small muscle groups on controlling parts of the body such as the hands and the mouth.
 Occupational therapists work on skills such as dressing and eating.
 For detailed information on services provided, click here.

 - Speech therapists: These therapists will help patients regain or develop speech and language skills.
 They may also work with PT or OT with eating and drinking skills.
 For detailed information on services provided, click here.

 - School teachers: CHKD's hospital school program is helping children 2-21 recover their thinking and reasoning skills and/or keep up with their classes while they're in the hospital.

-- Social workers: Social workers are available to help you adjust to your child's diagnosis or hospitalization and to help you connect with resources in the community that can assist you.
+- Medical social workers: Medical social workers are available to help you adjust to your child's diagnosis or hospitalization and to help you connect with resources in the community that can assist you.
 Social workers can also help you make a smooth transition from hospital to home when it's time for your child to be discharged.